Staying connected and informed in our community is easy – there are many ways to receive news and information about what’s happening in Lowry.

 Lowry Next Door – The Denver Police Department and the LCMA use Nextdoor to alert the community about crime and safety issues.
 Nextdoor provides a way to send information out by neighborhood.
 The Denver Police Department has alerted neighborhoods about attempted child abductions, thefts, and lockdowns in their area.
 Most recently, the LCMA used Nextdoor to alert the community about a series of mailbox break-ins in Lowry and the resulting replacement with more secure mailbox kiosks.
 Neighbors use it to alert each other of break-ins, car theft, suspicious people and more.
 Nextdoor is also useful for connecting with your neighbors in other ways: notifications about community events, buying and selling items, finding babysitters, and recommending businesses and contractors.
 Sign up.

 Lowry United Neighbors – LUN is a voluntary organization of Lowry neighbors committed to the quality of life in Lowry.
-LUN offers a chance for residents to learn about a variety of topics, ranging from composting to preservation of Lowry’s past to zoning for the future.
+LUN offers a chance for residents to learn about a variety of topics, ranging from composting to the preservation of Lowry’s past to zoning for the future.
 LUN also takes positions on preservation/zoning issues with the City of Denver.
-LUN, in partnership with the Lowry Foundation, is responsible for the much-attended Lowry Speaker Series (see the Lowry calendar for upcoming Speaker events).
+LUN, in partnership with the Lowry Foundation, is responsible for the much-attended Lowry Speaker Series (see the LUN calendar for upcoming Speaker events).
 To get more involved with LUN, email email@example.com to be added to list.

 Lowry Foundation – The Lowry Foundation was created to enhance the quality of life and public spaces for the enjoyment of all citizens.
 It pursues projects and programs of artistic, cultural, educational, historic and recreational value.
 The Foundation’s projects have included public art and transit art to enhance public spaces, a community grant program to fund improvement projects, the restoration of the Eisenhower Chapel, Lowry’s Reading Garden, the Lowry Speaker Series and many others.
 Volunteering for and donating to the Lowry Foundation is a great way to benefit the Lowry community.
 To join their mailing list, email firstname.lastname@example.org